 Special Interest Groups (SIGs) bring together interested members around enduring subjects of interest and importance in the field of Educational Development.
 A new SIG can be formed by petition to the Core Committee; the petition should include the SIG’s mission and focus, a plan for leadership, at least 25 member signatures (each of whom should be a current POD member), and at least five people who are willing to serve in leadership positions.
 SIGs are eligible for POD Network electronic communications benefits such as a hosted listserv, web space, online community tools, and may host webinars or virtual gatherings using the POD Network online meeting platform throughout the year.
 SIGs may also request funds for special projects of benefit to SIG and POD Network members.
 SIGs and Committees are expected to send a report to the POD Network’s Core Committee twice yearly, first in early October and again in late February, when any budget requests are considered.
-The Executive Director will sent out a SIG report template prior to these deadlines.
+The Executive Director will send out a SIG report template prior to these deadlines.

 Core Committee representative: Jonathan Iuzzini

-The mission of the Adjunct/Part-Time Faculty SIG is to promote and support work on our campuses that foster adjunct and part-time faculty development.
-To fulfil that mission, the SIG:
+SIG Mission: The mission of the Adjunct/Part-Time Faculty SIG is to promote and support work on our campuses that foster adjunct and part-time faculty development.
+To fulfill that mission, the SIG:

 - Encourages conference proposal submissions on related topics,

 - Facilitates the annual conference Special Interest Group and Birds of a Feather meetings that explore issues of adjunct and part-time faculty,

 - Distributes an annual updated bibliography on adjunct and part-time faculty references and resources.